NWChemEx/ParallelZone/_sources/background/abbreviations.rst.txt

 Message Passing Interface.
 An API standard defining functions and utilities useful for writing software using distributed parallelism.

+.. _raii:

+****
+RAII
+****

+Resource acquisition is initialization.
+In C++ RAII has come to mean that resources (such as memory, file handles, basically anything whose use needs to be managed) should be tied to the lifetime of an object.
+This ensures that when the object is deleted the resources are released, which in turn helps avoid leaks.

 .. _simd:

 ****